-Walt Whitman Bridge Tower Finger Joint
+Walt Whitman Bridge Tower Finger Joint– Monitoring and Rehabilitation

 The Walt Whitman Bridge (WWB) is a long span suspension bridge and connects Gloucester, New Jersey and Philadelphia, Pennsylvania, carrying Interstate I-76 over the Delaware River.
 Tower finger joints on the WWB have been subject to constant impacts under heavy wheels, producing large vibrations and noise.
 As a result, the Fabreeka washers under the anchor bolts needed to be replaced frequently.
 CHI was retained by DRPA to investigate the causes of vibration/noise and develop rehab or replacement alternatives.

 A variety of retrofit strategies were developed, and they included:

 Shimming of finger plates at the tower side